arturdonda/API_Template/README.md

 ## Installing

 First we need to get a copy of this project in your local computer.
-You can either clone, fork or download this repository.
+You can either fork or download this repository.

 After having the project folder on your local machine, open it on a code editor of your choosing, and run the following command: